 - Salad greens in soup may sound strange in theory, but not in practice.
 Baby bok choy holds its shape and crunch very well, and adds interest and texture to a cooked soup.
 (No baby bok choy on the store shelves?
 Substitute regular bok choy or even Napa cabbage)

 - For a creamy variation (similar to this one from the soup archives), substitute, one-to-one, some of the chicken broth with canned coconut milk.

-If you love Thai flavors like I do, check out these similar recipes from the archives:
+If you love the flavors of Asian cuisine like I do, check out these similar recipes from the archives:

 Here’s to the wonderful effects of humanity-restoring soup!

 Thai Ramen Noodle Chicken Soup